-Higher resistances for JUNE S&P 500 FUTURE were the 2,865-80 area it overran in early April, and 2,900-10 from back in September it had recently traded above and stalled until Tuesday.
+Higher resistances for JUNE S&P 500 FUTURE were the 2,865-80 area it overran in early April, and 2,900-10 from back in September it had recently traded above and stalled.
 That is very important at the last congestion resistance, and also weekly Oscillator at MA-41 plus 130-135.
-With weekly MA-41 at 2,770 this week, the next Oscillator resistance is the current trading area somewhat short of September's 2,947 front month future all-time high.

-Yet also very interesting as sentiment turns overtly bullish is the all-time
+With weekly MA-41 at 2,770 this week, the next Oscillator resistance is the current 2,930-35 trading area (up to 2,935-40 next week)... somewhat short of September's 2,947 front month future all-time high.

-Oscillator extension MA-41 plus 190-195 (late 2017) that projects to 2,960-65 and five dollars higher next week.
-The table with all these and extended levels can be accessed via the www.rohr-blog.com sidebar.
+And also most interesting as sentiment turns significantly bullish is the alltime Oscillator extension MA-41 plus 190-195 (late 2017) that projects to 2,960-65 this week and 2,960-65 next week.
+As such, even if there is a modest new all-time futures high, it would be into important resistance.
+The table with these historic and even extended levels can be accessed via the www.rohr-blog.com sidebar.

-The balance of this Quick Take is a courtesy repeat of Tuesday's assessment
+The balance of this Quick Take is another courtesy repeat of Tuesday's assessment